Fiona Ferro: 2021–2022: Major third round, career-high ranking, Olympics

-Ferro reached the third round of the Australian Open, her best showing at this Grand Slam event in her career so far, where she was defeated by 15th seed Iga Świątek.
+Ferro reached the third round of the 2021 Australian Open, her best showing at this Grand Slam event in her career so far, defeating 17th seed Elena Rybakina before falling to 15th seed Iga Świątek.
 She reached a career-high of No. 39 on 8 March 2021.

-After that, her season was plagued by injuries, including one in April that forced her to retire from her quarterfinal in Istanbul, and then one (foot) before Roland Garros.
-She still managed to deliver, despite the loss, a great fight against Jennifer Brady (13th at the time) in the second round though (5–7 in the third set).

-After a winningless grass-court season, Ferro came back on clay and reached the quarterfinals in Lausanne, beaten by Clara Burel.
-Beaten in the second round of the Olympic Games in Tokyo by Sara Sorribes Tormo, Ferro came close to upset Iga Świątek in the second round of the US Open: she was up 6–3, 2–0 but lost 6–3, 6–7, 0–6.
+After that, her season was plagued by injuries, including one in April that forced her to retire from her quarterfinal in Istanbul, and then one injury (foot) before Roland Garros.
+She still managed to deliver, despite the loss, a great fight against 13th seed Jennifer Brady in the second round (losing 5–7 in the third set).
+After a winless grass-court season, Ferro came back on clay and reached the quarterfinals in Lausanne, beaten by compatriot Clara Burel.
+She was defeated in the second round of the Olympic Games in Tokyo by Sara Sorribes Tormo.
+Ferro came close to upsetting Iga Świątek in the second round of the 2021 US Open: she was up 6–3, 2–0, but lost 6–3, 6–7, 0–6.

 Ferro then reached the semifinals of the ITF tournament of Santa Fe in California, where she retired in the third set against Elvina Kalieva (at 6–4, 4–6, 0–3).
-During her last two events of the year, she lost against the Canadian Françoise Abanda in the Billie Jean King Cup Finals, and then against Aliaksandra Sasnovich in the first round in Linz, both times in three sets.
+During her last two events of the year, she lost against the Canadian Françoise Abanda in the Billie Jean King Cup Finals, and then against Aliaksandra Sasnovich in the first round in Upper Austria Ladies Linz, both times in three sets.

-2022-2024: Out of top 400, ninth French Open, back to top 200
+2023–2026: First WTA 125 title, back to top 200

-Ranked No. 462, Ferro qualified for the main draw of the 2023 French Open, having received a wildcard for the qualifying tournament.
+Ranked No. 462, Ferro qualified for the main-draw of the 2023 French Open, having received a wildcard entry for the qualifying tournament.
 She lost in the first round to Rebecca Peterson.

+She reached her first WTA 125 final at the 2023 Barranquilla Open, losing to top seed Tatjana Maria in straight sets.

-She qualified for the 2024 Australian Open, making her fifth appearance in Melbourne, but went out in the first round to McCartney Kessler.
+Ferro qualified for the 2024 Australian Open, making her fifth appearance in Melbourne, but went out in the first round to McCartney Kessler.

+She won her first WTA 125 title at the 2026 Oeiras CETO Open, defeating Polina Kudermetova in the final.
+As a result she returned to the top 200 in the singles rankings on 4 May 2026.
+In July 2026, Ferro was runner-up at the WTA 125 Palermo Ladies Open, losing to top seed and defending champion Francesca Jones in the final which was decided in a third set tiebreak.

+Seeded fourth, Ferro won her second WTA 125 title at the Montreux Open in September 2026, defeating Noma Noha Akugue in the final.